Field of Fire

 The allies' charge began to break the Targaryen spear lines, but Aegon and his sisters took to the air on their dragons, Balerion, Meraxes, and Vhagar.
 The dragons began to set the dry field aflame on all sides, especially upwind of the Gardener and Lannister armies.
 Lord Mooten's Targaryen forces were safely upwind, allowing them to finish off allied soldiers who emerged from the flame.
 King Loren rode through the flame to safety when he realized Aegon would be triumphant.

 The dragons killed 4,000 men of the combined Lannister and Gardener army, among them King Mern and all of his sons, grandsons, brothers, cousins, and other kin.
+The knights of the the Order of the Green Hand were wiped out.
 Another thousand men perished from sword and spears and arrows while 10,000 men suffered burns.
 Of the Targaryens less than 100 were lost while Visenya took an arrow to the shoulder.
 One nephew of King Mern survived the battle, but he died of his burns three days later.
 When he died, House Gardener died with him.

 The swords of the defeated were sent downriver on the Blackwater Rush to the Aegonfort, where they would form part of Aegon the Conqueror's Iron Throne.
 Loren I Lannister, King of the Rock, was detained the following day.
 Loren the Last gave up his claim to kingship and became Warden of the West under the rule of House Targaryen.